Conclusion-Low-Code-Company/GroupedListView_mx8/README.md

-Description
+# Description

-This listview shows the items grouped, and for each group a group header will be shown.[Describe typical usage scenario(s)]
+This listview shows the liest items grouped, and for each group a group header will be shown.

-Typical usage scenario
+# Typical usage scenario

+An alphabetized list of contacts.

-Features and limitations
+# Features and limitations

-sticky group headers
+- sticky group headers
-custom empty message
+- custom empty message

-Dependencies
+# Dependencies

+Dependicies for the Mendix Pluggable Widget Generator.

-Installation
+# Installation

+Download the widget into your project from the Mendix Marketplace.

-Configuration
+# Configuration

 Source for the widget are objects from an entity, with a string attribute as group identifier, sorted at least on the group identifier attribute.

-See screenshots for more info.

-Compatibility
+# Compatibility

 Mendix 8.18.14 or higher

-Known bugs
+# Known bugs

+None

-Frequently asked questions
+# Frequently asked questions

+None